 Bruce Ralston was first elected MLA for Surrey-Whalley in 2005.
 He was re-elected in 2009, 2013 and 2017.
 He is the Minister of Minister of Energy, Mines and Low Carbon Innovation and Minister Responsible for Consular Corps.
 He is a member of the Treasury Board and the Cabinet Committee on Economy, and the Appointment Orders Committee.

-Bruce served as the Official Opposition spokesperson for Natural Gas Development, Trade, Immigration, and Multiculturalism, and also served as Opposition critic for finance, agriculture, international trade, the Asia Pacific strategy, multiculturalism, immigration, and intergovernmental relations.
-He served as chair of the legislature’s Select Standing Committee on Public Accounts from 2009 to 2013, and as a member of the Select Standing Committee on Finance and Government Services from 2006 to 2013.
-His Official Opposition critic responsibilities have included finance (2006 to 2013) and agriculture (2005 to 2006).
+Bruce served as the Official Opposition spokesperson for Natural Gas Development, Trade, Immigration, and Multiculturalism, and also served as Opposition critic for finance, agriculture, international trade, the Asia Pacific strategy, and intergovernmental relations.
+He served as chair of the Legislature’s Select Standing Committee on Public Accounts from 2009 to 2017, and as a member of the Select Standing Committee on Finance and Government Services from 2006 to 2013.

 Bruce operated his own law firm in Surrey for many years, and continues to maintain his membership in the Law Society of British Columbia.